redkitlab/PhishBait/README.md

 ## Overview

-[PhishBait](https://github.com/luckalgorithm/PhishBait) is a demonstration that simulates how a phishing attack might capture sensitive information like email and password through a spoofed form.
-It uses [Formspree](https://formspree.io) to simulate data capture and redirection, showing how attackers can disguise malicious pages to look legitimate.
+ <a href="https://github.com/luckalgorithm/PhishBait" target="_blank" rel="noopener noreferrer">PhishBait</a> is a demonstration that simulates how a phishing attack might capture sensitive information like email and password through a spoofed form.
+It uses <a href="https://formspree.io" target="_blank" rel="noopener noreferrer">Formspree</a> to simulate data capture and redirection, showing how attackers can disguise malicious pages to look legitimate.

-See [Demo](https://luckalgorithm.github.io/PhishBait/TackleBox/Demo/demo.html) for more information.
+See <a href="https://luckalgorithm.github.io/PhishBait/TackleBox/Demo/demo.html" target="_blank" rel="noopener noreferrer">Demo</a> for more information.